Toward A Causal Framework for Modeling Perception: Acknowledgments

+We are indebted to Riccardo Massida for his discussions, insights, and suggestions.
+We would like to thank also Mayra Russo, Maria-Esther Vidal, and Andrea Pugnana for their feedback in earlier versions of this paper.
+Salvatore Ruggieri is supported by the European Union (EU)’s Horizon Europe research and innovation program for the project FINDHR (g.a.
+101070212).
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of the EU.
+Neither the EU nor the granting authority can be held responsible for them.

+The same piece of information can be interpreted differently by individuals.
+The late \citet{KahnemanNIPS2021} refers to this cognitive phenomenon as perception.
+It is a product of the mental heuristics humans use to enable fast decision-making under uncertainty.
+These heuristics and, in turn, perception are shaped by individual experience, which can lead to biased decision-making.
+The Linda Problem \cite{tversky_judgment_1974, tversky_judgments_1981, tversky_extensional_1983}, for instance, illustrates how perception overrides logical reasoning when individuals rely on intuitive judgment.
+In a series of famous experiments, participants committed the conjunction fallacy by judging the conjunction (``Linda is a bank teller and a feminist'') as more probable than a single constituent (``Linda is a bank teller"), violating the basic laws of probability that govern rational decision-making.
+These and similar decision-making experiments \cite{Kahneman2011Thinking, Kahneman2016Noise, Thaler2008Nudge}, together with the growing regulatory emphasis on trustworthy machine learning (ML) applications \cite{DBLP:journals/ethicsit/AlvarezCEFFFGMPLRSSZR24}, underscore the need to consider perception as a core problem in ML.

-Ensuring fair ML applications, whether these are partially or fully automated, always involves some degree of human decision-making \cite{DBLP:conf/aaai/Ruggieri0PST23}.
-In learning to defer (LtD), e.g., the goal is to learn a model that abstains from predicting on instances it is not certain of and defers the decision to a human expert \cite{DBLP:conf/nips/MadrasPZ18}.
-In explainable artificial intelligence (xAI), e.g., the goal is to develop methods that explain to a human expert the predictions by a black-box model \cite{DBLP:journals/expert/GuidottiMGPRT19}.
-Clearly, perception can occur in both examples when multiple experts are involved.
-Notably, as both LtD and xAI account for the behavior of these experts, perception can impact the outputs of these ML applications.
-How might we learn to defer when two experts give different decisions on the same instance or design an explanation when two experts view differently the same statement?
-To answer these and similar questions, we first need to formalize perception in a way that is suitable for ML problems before treating it as a parameter of interest.
-That is the main objective of this paper.
+Modern decision processes are powered by ML applications and always involve some degree of human decision-making \cite{DBLP:conf/aaai/Ruggieri0PST23, Scantamburlo2024_PredictionAndDecision, DBLP:conf/aaai/RuggieriP25}.
+In learning to defer (LtD), for example, the goal is to learn a ML model that abstains from predicting on instances it is not certain of and defers the decision to a human expert \cite{DBLP:conf/nips/MadrasPZ18}.
+In explainable artificial intelligence (xAI), for example, the goal is to develop methods that explain to an expert the predictions of a ML model \cite{DBLP:journals/expert/GuidottiMGPRT19}.
+Perception can clearly occur in both settings when multiple individual experts are involved, potentially impacting the outputs of these ML applications.

-We present the \textit{causal perception framework}.
-We consider the setting in which multiple individuals interpret the same information.
-Perception occurs as each individual's interpretation, shaped by their own experiences, is different.
-We formalize such setting by proposing a causal framework for perception based on structural causal models (SCM) by \citet{PearlCausality2009}, allowing us to define what individual experience is and how it materializes through causal reasoning.
-In particular, we formalize perception as a difference in causal reasoning due to competing individual-specific SCMs.
-The proposed framework lays the basis for future work aimed at accounting for perception among individuals (read, decision makers) that interact with a ML application.